0xPolygonZero/zk_evm/README.md

 # zk_evm

-A collection of libraries to prove Ethereum blocks with Polygon Zero Type 1 zkEVM, powered by starky and plonky2 proving systems.
+A collection of libraries to prove Ethereum blocks with Polygon Zero Type 1 zkEVM, powered by [starky and plonky2](https://github.com/0xPolygonZero/plonky2) proving systems.

 ## Directory structure

-This repository contains several Rust crates:
+This repository contains the following Rust crates:

 * [mpt_trie](./mpt_trie/README.md): A collection of types and functions to work with Ethereum Merkle Patricie Tries.